$L^1$ Estimation: On the Optimality of Linear Estimators: Main Results

-Clearly, the only way a polynomial of degree $k$ can be zero on the real line is if and only if all coefficients are zero.
+where $2\nmid j$ denotes that $j$ is not divisible by $2$.
+Clearly, a polynomial of degree $k$ is zero on the real line if and only if all coefficients are zero.
 Thus, we have that $b_{ij} =0$ for all $i \le k$ and all odd $j \le k$.
 This implies that all $a_i=0$ for $i \ge 1 $.
-This shows that $\rmd\mu(x) =a_0$.
+This shows that $\mu(x) =a_0$.
 Consequently, using the definition of $\mu$, we have that